Compressing multivariate functions with tree tensor networks: Appendix

 In Fig. \ref{fig:3DFunctionCompression} we plot the ``quantum mutual information" between two binary digits $x_{A} = x_{i,j}$ and $x_{B} = x_{i',j'}$ for the given function $f(\mathbf{x})$.
 To compute this quantity we treat the binary digits as spin degrees of freedom and the amplitudes of the function as analogous to the amplitudes of a quantum wavefunction $\psi (\mathbf{x}) \leftrightarrow f(\mathbf{x})$.
 We then form the two-body reduced density matrix $\rho_{A,B} = \rho(\left(x_{A}, x_{B}), (x_{A}, x_{B})'\right)$ by taking the partial trace over all bits excluding $x_{A}$ and $x_{B}$ of the full density matrix whose elements are specified as $\rho(\mathbf{x}, \mathbf{x}') = f(\mathbf{x})f^{*}(\mathbf{x}')$.
 We have used the notation $\mathbf{x} = (x_{1,1}, x_{1,2}, \hdots x_{1,L}, x_{2,1}, x_{2,2}, \hdots x_{n,L})$ and $\mathbf{x}' = (x'_{1,1}, x'_{1,2}, \hdots x'_{1,L}, x'_{2,1}, x'_{2,2}, \hdots x'_{n,L})$.

+If the function $f(\mathbf{x})$ is encoded as a tree tensor network, one can efficiently form the two-body reduced density matrix $\rho_{A,B}$ by forming a norm network from two copies of $f(\mathbf{x})$ and contracting over all physical indices other than $x_{A}$ and $x_{B}$.
+Such a contraction can always be done in $\mathcal{O}(n\chi^{z+1} L)$ time (assuming $d=2$ for a binary digit) for any given two-body rdm and the error in the rdm is solely tied to the error in the TTN's representation of $f(\mathbf{x})$.

-In practice, due to the exponentially large size of the grid in the tensor network size $L$, we form an approximate reduced density matrix by performing the partial trace via sampling of the function over $N$ randomly selected grid points.
-For the example plotted in Fig. \ref{fig:3DFunctionCompression} we find good convegrence and $10^{4}$ grid points is sufficient to get an accurate approximation of the two-body reduced density matrix for a given pair of binary digits.
+If the function is not in TTN format but is queriable, one can form an approximate reduced density matrix by performing the partial trace from sampling of the function over $N$ randomly selected grid points.
+For the example plotted in Fig. \ref{fig:3DFunctionCompression} we do this and find good convergence and $10^{4}$ grid points is sufficient to get an accurate approximation of the two-body reduced density matrix for a given pair of binary digits.